Azure-Samples/communication-services-AI-customer-service-sample/README.md

 ```

 > **Note**<br >
-> It may take a few minutes for the application to be fully deployed.
+> It may take several minutes for the application to get fully deployed.
+Go grab a cup of coffee or listen to your favourite song.

 ### Additional steps
-For using the email and phone calling capabilities of the sample, you will need to these additional steps -
+For configuring email and phone calling capabilities, you will need to open the [Azure portal](https://portal.azure.com) and do the following steps manually -

 1. Add a Calling and SMS enabled telephone number to your Communication resource.
 [Get a phone number](https://aka.ms/Mech-getPhone).